 Is it normal to feel afraid of losing my identity as I join religious life?

-Yes, everyone who joins wonders if they will be able to be themselves as they become part of religious community.
-The best thing we can offer to the community is to bring our best selves to bear in this commitment.
-At the heart of our quest for God is the realization that we cannot be authentic if we don’t bring the whole of ourselves as created by God.
+Some people who consider joining religious life may wonder if they will be able to be themselves as they become part of a religious community.
+The best thing we can offer to the community is to bring our best selves to this commitment.
+The heart of our quest for God and service in religious life is being authentic.
+We bring our whole selves, all the gifts we have and challenges we may face.

 How will this community be a place where I can feel at home?